 - Divide larger assignments into smaller pieces with more opportunities for feedback.

-- Wait until past assignments have been graded and returned to students before assigning the next one.
-Provide opportunities for feedback on past assignments as early as possible before the next assignment.
+- Wait until past assignments have been graded and returned to students before collecting work toward the next assignment.
+Provide opportunities for feedback on past assignments as early as possible so that students can incorporate that feedback in the next assignment.